defuse/airgap/README.md

 - A clean copy of Tails burned to a DVD-R disc.

 - Four 16GB USB flash drives.
+We give these names: Store1, Backup1, Offsite1,
+  Offsite2.

-- Hardware Cryptographic (True) Random Number Generator
+- Hardware Cryptographic (True) Random Number Generator [4].
+Later, we'll refer to this device (or collection of devices) by the name HWRNG.

 ### GapProxy